davidje13/web-listener/docs/API.md

   - `head` [`<Buffer>`]
 - `shouldUpgrade` [`<Function>`] a _synchronous_ function which should return `true` if the request should be handled as an upgrade, and `false` to handle it as a regular request.
-This is only checked for requests which include an `upgrade` header, and is only suppported on Node.js 24.9+.
+This is only checked for requests which include an [`Upgrade`] header, and is only suppported on Node.js 24.9+.
   **Default:** `() => true`.
 - Returns: [`<Handler>`]